humidair1999/gulp-browserify-shim-angular-boilerplate/README.md

 #### How to run

-1. Clone this repo with `git clone https://github.com/jkymarsh/gulp-browserify-shim-angular-boilerplate.git`
+1. Clone this repo, dummy
-2. Ensure you have `gulp` and `browserify` installed, if necessary
+2. Ensure you have `gulp` installed globally, if necessary
-3. `npm install` to install all dependencies and `napa` packages
+3. `npm install`
+4. `bower install`
-4. Either `npm start` to start the webserver, or use a package like `supervisor` or `nodemon`
+5. Either `npm start` to start the webserver, or use a package like `supervisor` or `nodemon`
-5. Check out the `gulpfile` for tasks to compile both the libs bundle and the app code, and compile each
+6. Check out the `gulpfile` for tasks to compile both the libs bundle and the app code, and compile each
-6. Refresh your browser and marvel with joy!
+7. Refresh your browser and marvel with joy!

 ---